Spirit 101: 1984

-In 1984 the first chassis was adapted to house the Hart 415T engine and become the "101B", with new sidepods.
-Later a new better build chassis was built and debuted at the 1984 San Marino Grand Prix, while the first was later newly modified as "101C" to adopt the Ford Cosworth DFV (third type of engine in few months), with the previous year side pods, and after the Detroit was refitted with Hart engines to be used as T-Car.
+In 1984, the first chassis was adapted to house the Hart 415T engine and become the "101B", featuring new sidepods.
+Later, a newly built and improved chassis debuted at the 1984 San Marino Grand Prix.
+The original chassis was then modified again as the "101C" to use the Ford Cosworth DFV (the third engine type to be used in few months), fitted with the previous year's side pods.
+After the Detroit Grand Prix, it would be refitted with Hart engines to be used as the T-Car.

 The 101B debuted at the 1984 Brazilian Grand Prix and Baldi retired with a broken distributor.
-At the South Africa the Italian finished eighth.
+At the South African Grand Prix, the Italian finished eighth.

 The Belgian Grand Prix saw Baldi retire with broken suspension and at the San Marino the Italian finished eighth.
 The French Grand Prix saw Baldi retire with engine failure.

 The Italian failed to qualify for the Monaco.

-Baldi was replaced by Dutchman Huub Rothengatter for the Canadian Grand Prix, who was fourteen laps down and was not classified.
+Baldi was replaced by Dutchman Huub Rothengatter for the Canadian Grand Prix, who finished the race fourteen laps down and was not classified.

-For Detroit the Hart Engine was replaced by the Ford Cosworth DFV but the Dutchman failed to qualify.
-Rothengatter retired from the Dallas Grand Prix with a Fuel Leak, At the British race the Dutchman was nine laps down and was not classified.
+At the Detroit Grand Prix, the Hart Engine was replaced by the Ford Cosworth DFV, but Rothengatter failed to qualify.
+Rothengatter retired from the Dallas Grand Prix with a Fuel Leak.
+At the British Grand Prix, the Dutchman was nine laps down and was not classified.
 The German Grand Prix saw Rothengatter finish ninth.
-At the Austrian race the Dutchman was twenty eight laps down and was not classified.
+At the Austrian Grand Prix, the Dutchman finished the race twenty eight laps down and was not classified.

-Rothengatter retired from the Dutch Grand Prix with throttle problems.
-He started 27th and last at Zandvoort with FISA allowing an extra starter over the usual 26 due to the season disqualification of the Tyrrell team (it was rumoured that it was to also have a local in the race to try and boost attendance as he was 7.496 seconds slower than the pole winning McLaren-TAG turbo of Alain Prost and 0.793 slower than the RAM-Hart of 26th placed qualifier Philippe Alliot).
+Rothengatter retired from the Dutch Grand Prix on lap 56 with throttle problems.
+He started 27th and last at Zandvoort with FISA making an exception and allowing an extra starter over the usual 26 due to the season disqualification of the Tyrrell team.
+It was rumored that this inclusion was to have a local in the race in an effort to boost attendance, even though Rothengatter was 7.496 seconds slower than the pole winning McLaren-TAG turbo of Alain Prost and 0.793 slower than the RAM-Hart of 26th placed qualifier Philippe Alliot.
 For the race, the Spirit-Hart was painted in Dutch racing Orange.
 Rothengatter then finished ninth at Italy.

 Baldi replaced Rothengatter for the final two races: the European Grand Prix saw Baldi finish eighth and 15th in Portugal.

 The Spirit team had scored no World Championship points during the year.